carlsonlab/straightlinewasalie/README.md

 **So it has nothing to do with the research?**

-Well, it's also a little bit of a double _entendre_: our work on this project started from critiquing a previous study, which assumed a linear relationship between hosts and viruses.
+Well, it's also a little bit of a double _entendre_.
+Our work on this project started from critiquing a previous study, which assumed a linear relationship between hosts and viruses.
 It's a pretty terrible assumption, and at the time, we felt like it was intentionally misleading.
 So the straight line was a lie.
 But then it sort of comes full circle, because our work explains the sublinear scaling... with a linear relationship.

+But then there's another layer, which is that we've been working on this project for a decade, and every time we think we have it figured out and we're making linear progress, it turns out we _really_ don't.

 **That's cool.
+It's kind of a triple _entendre_ then.**

+Yeah, I guess so!

-Are there other little inside jokes like that in the paper?**
+**Are there other little inside jokes like that in the paper?**

 Actually, yes - the album art was begging to be turned into a color palette, so we used those colors in Figure 2.